plece0/GoodTwitter-3/README.md

 - Accept everything it prompts you to
 - Profit.

 **Do not use this extension while logged in!
-It won't work and will constantly bug you about an "unsupported browser.**
+It won't work and will constantly bug you about an "unsupported browser".**

 ## Issues
 ### The image viewer doesn't work!
 It just opens a coloured box.
 D:
 I have no idea how to fix this.
 If you do, please fork this and fix it.

+### Twitter won't load any further than a few posts.
+This is an issue on newer versions of firefox.
+To fix it use an older version of Firefox or Waterfox Classic, Pale Moon, etc,.